congcoi123/tenio-phaserjs/README.md

 # TenIO JavaScript

-This is a client of [TenIO](https://github.com/TenMei/tenio) project base on Javascript.
+This is a client of [TenIO](https://github.com/congcoi123/tenio) project base on Phaserjs.

 ## Features
 - It's used to simulator the communication between the client and its server via WebSocket.